microsoft/playwright/docs/src/api/params.md

 * langs: csharp, java, python
   - alias-python: record_video_size
 - `recordVideoSize` <[Object]>
-  If `viewport` is not configured explicitly the video size defaults to 1280x720.
+  If `viewport` is not configured explicitly the video size defaults to 800x450.
 Actual picture of each page will be scaled down if necessary to fit the specified size.
   - `width` <[int]> Video frame width.
   - `height` <[int]> Video frame height.

 Dimensions of the recorded videos.
 If not specified the size will be equal to `viewport` scaled down to fit into 800x800.
-If `viewport` is not configured explicitly it defaults to 1280x720 and video size will be 800x450.
+If `viewport` is not configured explicitly the video size defaults to 800x450.
 Actual picture of each page will be scaled down if necessary to fit the specified size.

 ## context-option-proxy
 - `proxy` <[Object]>